Eugene-based health care apps Ksana and NatureQuant bridge the gap between wilderness and mental health, treating time spent in nature as medicine.

 The mobile app partnership comes at a turning point in healthcare delivery and mental health studies, and addresses newly-discovered dangers of our screen-based society, which time outdoors helps to correct.

 Jared Hanley, founder and CEO of NatureQuant, describes his product as a “nature prescription app.”
 The app uses personalized data collection tools to inform users when they need to send in nature, and for how long.

 The company’s tech also generates “nature scores” for parks and natural settings near the user — combining factors like noise pollution and the presence of natural formations like lakes and trees to determine the overall effect of the environment on a user’s mental wellbeing.

 Jared Hanley, founder and CEO of NatureQuant.
 Credit: Finn Partners

-The partnership brings NatureQuant together with Ksana, an app designed for wearable health-tracking devices like the Apple Watch.
+The partnership brings NatureQuant together with Ksana, an app designed for the smart phone.
 Originally founded as a research project at the Center for Digital Mental Health at the University of Oregon by clinical psychology professor Dr. Nick Allen, Ksana monitors a wide range of user habits, including sleep patterns, physical activity and social interactions.
 The app sends the data to the user’s doctor to give them a deeper understanding of their daily life, and how to better manage mental health conditions like anxiety and depression .